segmentio/segment-docs/src/partners/destinations/build.md

 ## Write tests

 Testing ensures that your destination functions the way you expect.
-For information on testing, see [Build and Test Cloud Destinations](testing.md).
+For information on testing, see [Test your destination](/docs/partners/destinations/testing).